-- streamline NATO's IT service offerings, increasing the efficiency and effectiveness of NATO's information technology;
+Streamline NATO's IT service offerings, increasing the efficiency and effectiveness of NATO's information technology.

-- use a customer funded delivery system to increase the flexibility and scalability of IT services;
+Use a customer funded delivery system to increase the flexibility and scalability of IT services.

-implement NATO-wide business continuity and disaster recovery capabilities, arming NATO with increased security and defence in the face of cyber incidents or attacks.
+Implement NATO-wide business continuity and disaster recovery capabilities, arming NATO with increased security and defence in the face of cyber incidents or attacks.

-The Future of ITM As 2017 begins, a number of puzzle pieces have aligned, making it possible to proceed with ongoing NATO-wide IT Modernisation initiatives:
+In 2017, a number of puzzle pieces have aligned, making it possible to proceed with ongoing NATO-wide IT Modernization initiatives: